George Granger ~ A Short Story by Allen Kopp

 The preacher’s wife drew her mouth into a narrow line of disapproval as Mr. Peach turned his back on the two women.

 Mr. Peach sat down beside the bed and breathed deeply and closed his eyes and thought his private thoughts.
-He sat that way for a while and then he opened his eyes again and, without thinking about it, reached out and put his hand on GG’s forehead and held it there for about a minute.
+He sat that way for a while and then he opened his eyes again and, without thinking about it, reached out and put his hand on GG’s forehead, which was still warm.

 As he withdrew his hand, he saw, or thought he saw, a tiny fluttering of the eyelid.
 He watched the eyelid to see if it fluttered again and, when it didn’t, he put the tips of his fingers to the artery in GG’s neck and felt there—he was certain of it—a tiny throb.
 He listened for a heartbeat and then went slowly back downstairs.

 Mrs. Granger and the preacher’s wife were talking and when he walked into the room they stopped talking and looked at him.

 “I think you’d better call a doctor,” he said.

 “What?”
 Mrs. Granger asked.

 “I said I would call a doctor if I were you.”

 “GG isn’t dead.
 He was just knocked unconscious and he seems to be coming out of it now.”